Skip to content

 Lexmark

-Best for: workloads that can’t handle tokens but still need to send mail.
+Best for: Applications that can’t use OAuth but still need Microsoft-native routing.

 Path 3: Use a third‑party SMTP relay

-Best for: legacy gear with no firmware path.
+Best for: Legacy hardware with no firmware path forward.

-These services generally still allow using user/password combinations but have additional costs and deployment considerations.
+These services may still allow username/password authentication but introduce additional cost, configuration complexity, and vendor management considerations.

 Step 3: Execute & Verify

-1. Audit every device and application that sends mail through SMTP AUTH.
+1. Audit every device and application using SMTP AUTH.

-2. Tag each one as OAuth‑capable, Microsoft relay, or third‑party relay.
+2. Categorize each one as OAuth‑capable, Microsoft relay, or third‑party relay.

 How Applied Innovation Can Help